Suggestion: Watch the 5 minutes video tutorial before reading this article

 Previously, Bangkok Bank was the main provider of international loans for property purchases in Thailand.
 In recent years UOB, ICBC, and Bank of China have become new choices for investors.

-As you can see from UOB’s website, you can get loans of up to 70% of the total property value, hence you need to put up a down payment of 30%.
+As shown on UOB’s website, you can get loans of up to 70% of the total property value, hence you need to put up a down payment of 30%.

 You can choose the currency to be, for instance, USD or SGD depending on where your bank is located.
 The loan period is normally up to 30 years.